TITLE Professional Learning Coordinator, Center for Writing in College, Career and Community

 CLASSIFICATION NUMBER 2450

-The Professional Development Coordinator, Ozarks Writing Project facilitates the development of Ozarks Writing Project (OWP) and National Writing Project (NWP) professional development initiatives with school districts and coordinates professional development by working with school districts, the OWP director and co-director, and teacher-consultants to develop and market professional learning and OWP professional development and research to area school districts and community agencies.
-The Professional Development Coordinator, Ozarks Writing Project coordinates recruitment activities for OWP programs by working directly with school districts and participating in formal recruitment venues.
-The Professional Development Coordinator, Ozarks Writing Project is responsible for maintaining the OWP website.
+The Professional Learning Coordinator, Center for Writing in College, Career and Community (CWCCC) facilitates the development of Ozarks Writing Project (OWP) and CWCCC professional learning initiatives with school districts and coordinates professional learning by working with school districts, the CWCCC director, and teacher-consultants to develop and market professional learning and research to area school districts and community agencies, with a particular focus on rural schools.
+The Professional Learning Coordinator, CWCCC coordinates recruitment activities for programs by working directly with school districts and other CWCCC programs and participating in formal recruitment venues.
+The Professional Learning Coordinator, CWCCC is responsible for overseeing the CWCCC online presence.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Master’s degree in a relevant field is required.
+Education: A Master’s degree in English, with an emphasis in Education, is required.

-Experience: Two years of experience managing projects, programs, or partnerships is required.
-Experience working with the NWP is preferred; experience working with school districts is preferred.
+Experience: Two years of experience managing projects, programs, or partnerships at the school district, state, and national level is required.
+Experience working with the NWP and federal grant programs is required; experience working with school districts is required.

 Skills: Effective interpersonal, verbal, and written communication skills are required.
 Organizational and project planning skills are required.
 The ability to work independently is required.
+The ability to facilitate negotiations and aid in conflict resolution is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
-The ability to use Microsoft Office applications is preferred.
-The ability to develop and maintain web pages is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Provides recruitment and coordination of OWP professional learning by working with school districts, the director and co-directors of OWP, and NWP teacher consultants to develop and market professional learning and OWP coursework to area school districts and community agencies.
+1. Recruits participants and coordinates professional learning by working with school districts, the director, and teachers to develop and market professional learning and coursework to area school districts and community agencies, including working with school leaders to develop professional learning calendars in concert and in communication with CWCCC initiatives.

-2. Serves as a liaison between the OWP, area school districts, and community agencies for addressing specified educational needs and helps coordinate professional development activities that include English faculty by working with the director and co-directors.
+2. Serves as a liaison between the CWCCC, MSU, area school districts, and community agencies for addressing specified educational needs and helps coordinate professional learning activities that include English faculty by working with the director and teacher leaders.

-4. Coordinates the preparation of required and requested reports to area districts, external funding agencies, and external research groups regarding professional learning developed through OWP and NWP by maintaining a database of information on project activities, budgets, expenditures, formative project evaluations, and summative project evaluations.
+4. Coordinates the preparation of required and requested reports to area districts, external funding agencies, and external research groups regarding professional learning developed through CWCCC by maintaining a database of information on project activities, budgets, expenditures, formative project evaluations, and summative project evaluations.

-5 Works with the director, co-directors, the University, and NWP to obtain significant funding support for programs and development projects by assisting University/school/community collaborations resulting in the preparation and submission of project proposals to local, state, federal, and foundation grant funders.
+5. Works with the Director, Office of Research Administration and Director, CWCCC to obtain significant funding support for programs and development projects by assisting University/school/community collaborations resulting in the preparation and submission of project proposals to local, state, federal, and foundation grant funders.

-6. Works with the director and co-directors to assure compliance with the terms and conditions of the grant and prepares required grant reporting in a timely manner.
+7. Works with the director to assure compliance with the terms and conditions of the grant and prepares required grant reporting in a timely manner.

-9. Contributes to the overall success of the OWP by performing all other duties as assigned.
+10. Contributes to the overall success of the CWCCC by performing all other duties as assigned.

-The Professional Development Coordinator, Ozarks Writing Project is supervised by the Director, Ozarks Writing Project.
+The Professional Learning Coordinator, CWCCC is supervised by the Director, CWCCC.

 OFFICE OF HUMAN RESOURCES